spacetelescope/webbpsf/docs/index.rst

 .. admonition:: Getting Help

    For help using or installing webbpsf, you can contact the STScI Help Desk, help@stsci.edu.
-Note that WebbPSF is included in the `Ureka <http://ssb.stsci.edu/ureka>`_ python distribution, as well as being installable via :ref:`standard Python packaging tools <installation>`.
-For detailed aspects of the JWST models, contact Marshall Perrin at STScI; for WFIRST, contact Joseph Long at STScI.
+Note that WebbPSF is included in the Astroconda  python distribution, as well as being installable via :ref:`standard Python packaging tools <installation>`..

 Advanced Usage
 --------------